 Lenders are only obliged to do “proportionate” checks on affordability.
 A mortgage lender asks for bank statements but payday loans are much smaller.
 The Ombudsman isn’t going to say that a payday lender should have asked to see your bank statements before lending to you the first time.

-“The lender should have realised the figures were wrong”
+“I was just desperate – the lender should have realised the figures were wrong”

 The Regulator’s rules say that a firm shouldn’t give a loan if they know or should suspect that the customer hasn’t been truthful when applying for the loan.
 (The exact rules are at the bottom of the article.)